A Basildon Chronology|

 Lee Chapel South Community Hall in The Knares opened.
 The new hall proved very popular with varied

 Ghyllgrove County Junior School in The Gore, opened.
-The first appointed Headmaster was Mr. Eric Rand, who previously
+The first appointed Headmaster was Mr. Eric Rand, who was born in

 Cranes Farm Road is opened to through traffic.
 The new 'feeder' road linking Upper Mayne with Nevendon Road (now East Mayne) was built to serve the